Professor-G/StreamingInstability_YJ14/docs/source/Mass Excess Analysis.rst

 1) Shearing Box
 -----------

-We first define the size to the density cube in terms of the scale height, H, which we have defauled to 5 AU.
+We first define the size to the density cube in terms of the gas scale height, H, which we have defaulted to 5 AU.
 In scale units, the shearing box has dimensions of 1.6 H along each axis, thus making the length :math:`\approx 1.2 \times 10^{14} \ \text{cm}`.
 The controllable parameters includes the temperature of the disk, :math:`T`, which we have assumed to be isothermal, as well as the column density of the gas, :math:`\Sigma_g`, and the frequency-dependent dust opacity coefficient, :math:`\kappa_\nu`; also in cgs units.
 We parameterize the column density, in code units, as follows:

 .. math::
     \Sigma_{unit} = \frac{\Sigma_g}{2\pi},